 - Disable battery/power saver modes (e.g. battery optimization, doze mode, do not disturb).

-- Enable Bluetooth scanning.
+- Enable Bluetooth scanning and/or high accuracy mode.

 - Enable background data/sync/refresh for the Joule app.